How to build a healthy company culture with employee wellness programs

-Employee wellbeing, especially mental health, has been impacted tremendously by the COVID-19 pandemic.
-A study of more than 2,000 employees conducted at the end of March and early April 2020 in Australia, France, Germany, New Zealand, Singapore, the UK and the US revealed that two out of five (41.6%) respondents felt their mental health had declined since the COVID-19 outbreak.
+We’re still picking up the pieces after the COVID-19 pandemic rode roughshod over employee wellbeing, especially impacting mental health.
+A study of more than 2,000 employees conducted in March/April 2020 in Australia, France, Germany, New Zealand, Singapore, the UK, and the US revealed that two out of five (41.6%) respondents felt their mental health had declined since the COVID-19 outbreak.

 - Contracting COVID-19

 - Financial pressure

 - Fears about job security

 Physical health suffered too, with locked-down employees overconsuming high fat/salt/sugar foods rather than healthy snacks, drinking more alcohol, and taking less exercise.
 In fact, some 61% of American adults experienced unwanted weight changes as a result of the pandemic.